arisawyers/start/README.md

 #### Pro-tips
 ###### Github

-- [ ] Disable the email notifications and take advantage of the notifications in web view under https://github.com/notifications
+- [ ] Disable the email notifications and take advantage of the notifications in the web view https://github.com/notifications

 ##### Slack